-German Indian is a mixed-media installation dealing with authorship, originality, exotism and authenticity using methods of appropriation.
-Redrawings, rephotographs and artifacts are displayed like in an ethnographical or anthropological museum.
+As a mixed-media installation, the work deals with authorship, originality, exotism, and authenticity using methods of reappropriation as commentary on appropriation.
+Redrawings, rephotographs, and artifacts are displayed like those in an ethnographic museum.

 In German Indian and other recent work, Pohle takes on the strategy that lies at the heart of all this: impersonation, or substitution.
 Acts of taking on another identity, and in the process questioning identity formation itself, produces a risk-laden, differential circuitry that bypasses the quantum flow of blood.
 Pohle’s practice is built on occasionally subtle, sometimes violent, and often unreflective activations of impersonation as well as its technical and performative operation and unpredictable outcomes, coming momentarily to rest in the liminal space between taking on and taking over.
 Much of Pohle’s work addresses impersonation as a literal or metaphorical skin changing (in emulation or envy) or the use of adopted regalia to “step into” somebody else’s skin, as with his projects on celebrity impersonators…..
 In addition to his interest in the loaded symbolism of skin color and its arbitration by questions of race, power, exoticism, and fantasy, Pohle has also considered the skin “as a form of archive, as a repository of time and memory." (excerpt ‘Bloodbrothers” by John C. Welchman)